 Maxalt (rizatriptan) for migraines: an introduction

-The chemical name for Maxalt is rizatriptan benzoate and there is no generic version of Maxalt, a prescription drug, available.
+The chemical name for Maxalt is rizatriptan benzoate and there is a generic version of Maxalt, a prescription drug, available.

 How Maxalt for works